HarshilJain4073/Rocket-Game-Initial/README.md

 # Unity Rocket Flying Game

 Welcome to the Unity Rocket Flying Game!
 This project is a 3D rocket flying game developed from scratch using Unity and C#.
 The game features two main movements: thrust, supported by the space key, and left/right rotation using the A/left arrow and D/right arrow keys.
 The rocket navigates through various levels, looping through them upon completion.
+[Play Here](https://play.unity.com/mg/other/builds-0i-9).

 ## Features